 Colour Run Accidents

 "I handwashed a pair of blue trousers I knew would run and then spun then in the washer before hanging them out to dry.
 Little did I realise the washer retained lots of dye in its system.
-(I never knew this could happen - maybe I am alone in this ignorance!).
 So my next batch of nappies came out a perfect blue!

 I went into a complete panic and tried various things to get it out: re-washing, soaking in Napisan, Dylon stain remover, all to no avail.
 I didn't try bleach as I thought it would be too harsh on the material [good idea - bleach should always be avoided].
 I was becoming resigned to the fact that they were going to stay blue.
 Then, in the supermarket, I spotted 'Dr Beckmann Rescue Colour Run Remover'.
 I rushed home to try it and voila, perfect white nappies!
 Hooray!"